Small Changes, Big Impact: 5 Ways to Make Your Business More Efficient

 Consider implementing a simple .
-Find a and get trained on it.
+Find a software program and get trained on it.
 It will allow you to create project plans and schedules that take into account problems and issues you could face on every job, and will help you feel more confident in your ability to deliver on your promises to your clients.

 While you’re at it, have the members of your team get trained on basic project management skills.
 Many firms find this helpful because it provides structure; the entire organization shares a common vision and vocabulary on how to manage and complete projects together.